 Table Of Contents

-The Emerging Markets Hard/Local Currency Blend Strategy seeks to outperform the blend of the JPM EMBI Global Diversified & GBI-EM Global Diversified indices (the "Index") by +200 bps over a full market cycle by investing in a blend of hard currency sovereigns and quasi-sovereigns, local rates, FX, with opportunistic allocations to hard currency corporates.1,2
+The Emerging Markets Hard/Local Currency Blend Strategy seeks to outperform the blend of the JPM EMBI Global Diversified & GBI-EM Global Diversified indices (the "Index") over a full market cycle by investing in a blend of hard currency sovereigns and quasi-sovereigns, local rates, FX, with opportunistic allocations to hard currency corporates.1,2

 PGIM Fixed Income’s Emerging Markets Hard/Local Currency Blend Strategy investment philosophy is grounded in four beliefs:

 1) The ever-changing risk appetite of investors is a primary contributor to both market opportunity and market volatility.
 We therefore begin our investment process with a comprehensive assessment of the global appetite for risk.

 2) Country allocation is a primary determinant of emerging markets portfolio returns.
 We therefore focus a significant part of our investment process on determining our country views.
 Our country decision process incorporates our global risk view along with an analysis of a country’s foreign exchange, local bonds, and hard currency bonds from a fundamental, relative value, and technical perspective.
 We heavily emphasize qualitative factors in our fundamental analysis, as they are often the best predictors of performance.

 3) Security selection is also a primary source of alpha generating opportunities.
 Our philosophy is to seek the widest possible universe of security selection opportunities, guidelines permitting.
 We analyze sovereign issuers as well as “quasi-sovereign” issuers within the same country.
 We evaluate opportunities in both hard currency and local currency bond curves based on potential changes in policy rates and inflation outlook.
 We evaluate corporate issuers, guidelines permitting.